 Introduction

-Many species of bumble bees (Hymenoptera: Apidae: Bombus, Latreille) are declining throughout their historic ranges in both North America (Cameron, et al., 2011; Colla, et al., 2012) and throughout Europe (Dupont, et al., 2011; Fitzpatrick, et al., 2007; Williams, et al., 2009).
+Many species of bumble bees (Hymenoptera: Apidae: Bombus, Latreille) are declining throughout their historic ranges in both North America (Cameron, et al., 2011; Colla, et al., 2012) and Europe (Dupont, et al., 2011; Fitzpatrick, et al., 2007; Williams, et al., 2009).
 Contemporary resampling techniques have provided evidence for bumble bee declines in Illinois (Grixti, et al., 2009; Lozier & Cameron, 2009), Ontario, Canada (Colla & Packer, 2008), Denmark (Dupont, et al., 2011) and Sweden (Bommarco, et al., 2012).
 Few locations are fortunate enough to have detailed historical surveys of bumble bees, however, and other methods must be employed if historical data is to be used to determine the present status of vulnerable species.
 Detecting declines can be difficult, especially in regions that lack historical survey records with which to compare contemporary data.

 The use of specimen records in museum holdings offers an alternative method of detecting change over time (Shaffer, et al., 1998).
 Typically, these studies use records collected throughout the entire range of a species and compare the geographic occurrence or relative abundances across time periods to identify population changes.
 However, declines may be heterogeneous across a species’ range, and habitat-specific assessments may yield conservation recommendations that are easier to implement (Hunter & Hutchinson, 1994).
 Conservation planning in the United States often occurs at a local (state, county or city) level delimited by political boundaries that are often independent of broad-scale habitats (Huber, et al., 2010) .

-There are no historic surveys of bumble bee abundance in Arkansas with which contemporary surveys can be compared.
+There are no known historic surveys of bumble bee abundance in Arkansas with which contemporary surveys can be compared.
 However, in 1965, Chandler and McCoy produced a survey of the bumble bees of Arkansas based on state-wide collecting efforts and the University of Arkansas Arthropod Museum (UAAM) holdings at that time (Chandler & McCoy, 1965).
 The authors reported the counties in which each species was recorded but gave no quantitative indication of abundance.
 Here, we use county records as a point of comparison to look for changes in state-wide occurrence among species over time.
 It is not uncommon for historical records to contain only county-level locality data, and a county-level-comparison approach has been used to detect declines in other organisms such as amphibians in California (Fisher & Shaffer, 1996).
 The declining status of many bumble bees from England was first detected using vice-county-level records (Williams, 1982).
 Szabo and colleagues (2012) also used a similar census-unit approach to determine the persistence of three Bombus species throughout their ranges in North America.

-In this work, we compare historical and contemporary Arkansas county records to determine the changes in state-wide occurrence of bumble bees.
+In this work, we compare historical and contemporary Arkansas county records to determine the changes in statewide occurrence of bumble bees.
 Additionally, we provide updated taxonomic information and ecological details for each species recorded in Arkansas, including new, localized information on the seasonal phenology and plant preferences of each species that can be used to guide conservation efforts.

 Materials and Methods